kalliste/projectnotes/projectors/projectors.md

 Might be worth looking at Epson home cinema projectors.
-I went with Epson because you whatever projector you get you'll be replacing the bulb every couple of years and last I checked, Epson doesn't screw you as hard on those.
+I went with Epson because whatever projector you get you'll be replacing the bulb every couple of years and last I checked, Epson doesn't screw you as hard on those.

 It's <em>significantly</em> more work to install than a TV but you're probably not going to buy a TV the size of your wall.